 Book Your Private Car Transfers

-Book Your Cruise
+Book Your Activities

 In coastal strip of East Bali, there is a fishing village named Amed.
 The inhabitants live from fishing, salt-making and tourism.
 It is a long strech of coast incorporating the seven village of Amed, Jemeluk, Bunutan, Lipah, Selang, Banyuning and Aas.
 Salt production is still improtant industry in this area.
 A little boxes of gourmet Bali salt cristals you see in delicatessens and speciality food stores all over the world may have started their long journey from these area.
 You will see large open drying pans crusted with salt crystals as along as you drive on the main coast road through the villages.